 The Day of Provenance Research also provides an opportunity to direct your attention to the wealth of documentation of the German-American exchange programme for museum professionals (Provenance Research Exchange Program – PREP).
 The documentation reveals the differences in the approaches on this side of the Atlantic and the other, and provides a good overview for anybody who wants to get a better understanding of the topic of provenance research.

 Last but not least, we would like to mention the pioneering project German Sales, which brings together the Kunstbibliothek of the Staatliche Museen zu Berlin, the Universitätsbibliothek Heidelberg and the Getty Research Institute in Los Angeles in a quest to comprehensively digitalise German-language auction catalogues from the 20th century.
 Some 9,000 catalogues published between 1901 and 1945 have been completely catalogued, digitalised and investigated.
 The catalogues were published by more than 390 auction houses in Germany, Austria and Switzerland.
 This project, which represents an indispensible resource for provenance research and investigations into the art market, is now available online in an open-access format for the very first time.

 The Day of Provenance Research is an initiative of the Artbeitskreis Provenienzforschung e.V., which connects more than 300 researchers and experts right across the world who work on investigating the origins of cultural artefacts.
 You can follow all the action on Twitter under the hashtag #TagderProvenienzforschung.

-Museum and the City: Series for the Day of Provenance Research on the blog of the Staatliche Museen zu Berlin (German only)
+Museum and the City: Post about Provenance Research on the blog of the Staatliche Museen zu Berlin (German only)

 New Twitter account: @PPR_Dahlem (Postcolonial Provenance Research Dahlem)